This hiking checklist is going to save you a whole lot of time and hassle. Read and understand it before you take your first steps in the bush.

-Day trip Hiking Checklist
+Day trip Hiking Checklist – detail

 Sunglasses – the glare of a summer's day can give you headaches, especially if you're by the water.
 Wear polarised lenses if you can.

 Pack cover or liner – If your pack doesn't have an inbuilt cover (usually stored in a pocket on the bottom of your pack) put all your gear in a bin liner inside your pack.
 No-one likes wet gear.
 If rain is forecast, check out these video tips for hiking in the rain.